London, England Airbnb Market Data 2026: STR Report & Statistics

 How does the London Airbnb market stack up against its neighbors?
 Compare key performance metrics like average monthly revenue, ADR, and occupancy rates in surrounding areas to understand the broader regional STR landscape.

-Compared with Bourne End, London has 6 percentage points lower occupancy and about $296 lower ADR.
+Compared with Bourton-on-the-Water, London has 16 percentage points lower occupancy and about $62 lower ADR.
 That helps frame whether this market is winning more on demand, pricing, or both.

 Airbnb markets near London — performance comparison